icsecs1992/TensorGuard/README.md

 It operates as a multi-agent tool and is equipped with a RAG vector database.
 TensorGuard performs bug detection and program repair at the repository level, focusing on changes such as deleted and added lines in commits.

-:bell: Currently, TensorGuard does not support a docker environment, so we recommend running it under virtual environments, e.g., Conda.
+:bell: Currently, TensorGuard does not support a docker environment, so we recommend you running it under virtual environments, e.g., Conda.

 ### Data
 You can access all of our data as follows: